Turmeric for Hormonal Acne: Natural Treatment Guide

 Retinoids Speeds cell turnover, unclogs pores 8-12 weeks Purging, dryness, sun sensitivity

-Spironolactone Blocks androgen hormones 3-6 months Prescription only, various systemic effects
+Spironolactone Blocks androgen hormones 3-6 months Prescription only, systemic effects

-Birth Control Regulates hormones 3-6 months Prescription only, various systemic effects
+Birth Control Regulates hormones 3-6 months Prescription only, systemic effects

-Turmeric's advantage: it's safe to combine with most other treatments and provides anti-inflammatory support that other topicals lack.
-It also helps prevent the post-inflammatory hyperpigmentation that other acne treatments can't address.
+Turmeric's advantage: it's safe to combine with most other treatments and provides calming support that other topicals lack.
+It also helps prevent the dark marks from healed acne that other treatments can't address.

 Frequently Asked Questions